Chaloner (locomotive): Visiting other railways

 Chaloner was a visitor to the Ffestiniog Railway for the 150th Anniversary Celebrations in 1986.
 It returned in October 1986 for an overhaul at Boston Lodge, including fitting of a new boiler.
 Another of a number of visits was the Festival of Steam Gala, May 1997.

-It visited the Welsh Highland Railway (Porthmadog) around 1989 and 1998, and in 2006 visited the Welsh Highland Railway (Caernarfon).
+It visited the Welsh Highland Heritage Railway around 1989 and 1998, and in 2006 visited the Welsh Highland Railway (Caernarfon).
 Other visits were made in 2011 and 2019.

-She has visited 24 other railways, including some in France, Germany and Belgium.
+It has visited 24 other railways, including some in France, Germany and Belgium.